Lamps and Bulbs

 - Never outsourced, NLR’s in-house lamp recycling technology is designed to accept both whole lamps and bulbs, as well as pre-crushed lamps of all kinds and sizes.
 Through a proprietary process, fluorescent lamps are conveyed into our processor, which then separates the lamps into components of glass, aluminum, plastic and mercury-bearing phosphor powder.
 Aftermarkets and further recycling procedures finalize the process.

 - NLR recycles all linear styles such as 2ft, 4ft and 8 ft fluorescent tubes.

-- NLR recycles many different styles of mercury containing and non-mercury lamps and light bulbs (see below…)
+- NLR offers lamp recycling services for both mercury containing and non-mercury lamps and light bulbs (see below…)

 NLR recycles all linear styles 2ft, 4ft, and 8 ft fluorescent tubes.

 NLR recycles all different styles of Compact Fluorescent Lamps (CFL) bulbs and Pin Lamps (PL) bulbs.

 NLR recycles all styles of High Intensity Discharge HID lamps and High Pressure Sodium HPS lamps.